OSM-Notes/OSM-Notes-Ingestion/docs/Testing_Guide.md

 **What it validates:**

 - Scripts can interact correctly with PostgreSQL databases and external services
-- Note processing and WMS administration work end-to-end
+- Note processing works end-to-end
 - Integration with external tools (Docker, PostGIS, etc.) is successful

 ## Testing Scripts Summary Table